rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 what they stole from the other libraries, which I’m really looking forward to.
 I feel like we have another speaker.
 There was eight on the page.
 Oh, Jenn Schiffer!
 I just skipped over Jenn Schiffer real fast.
-She won’t listen to **this**: But it’s in Austin, it’s at the Paramount Theatre, which is downtown.
+She won’t listen to this.

+But it’s in Austin, it’s at the Paramount Theatre, which is downtown.
 They do a lot of Comedy Central Presents there, so it’s a legit theatre, and there’s a marque and everything.